 A Chatbot is a computer program designed to simulate a conversation with a human over the internet.
 Chatbots are known by other names, such as chatterbot, bot, IM bot, talkbot, interactive agent and Artificial Conversational Entity.
 Chatbots live within pre-existing chat programs such as Facebook Messenger, Slack or text messaging.

 Chatbots can respond to conversations via text or auditory.
 They are designed to interact like a human in a typical human conversation.
 A typical chatbot is used to dialog with users in a customer service or information acquisition application.
-Chatbots work well in B2C sales, marketing and customer service applications.
+Chatbots work well in B2C sales, lead generation, marketing and customer service applications.
 Here’s a very simple explanation about how chatbots work:

 - The user enters a word or a statement.

 - The system scans for keywords in the user’s statement.

 - The system searches a database for a reply that contains the keywords.

 - The system selects a response that contains the most matched keywords.

 - The system sends this response to the user.